 If you are interested in becoming a referee, are currently a referee or have any questions about the information contained below, please feel free to contact the club referee assignor at - email@example.com

-We now use Arbiter to assign and manage games for the club, so if you are a new referee or new to our club you will need an account.
-Our contact and information form can be downloaded using the Arbiter Access (referee link above).
-The form is electronically fillable and you can save the information within the file.
-You will need a recent version of the Adobe Reader®.
-When your ready - fill out the form, save using a new file name (ex: JohnAReferee_Availability.pdf) and email it.
+We use Arbiter to assign and manage games for the club, so if you are a new referee or new to our club you will need an account.
+Our contact and information form can be accessed using the Arbiter Access (referee link above).
+Once you've completed the form, send me an email to let me know.

 The links within our referee section also contain important information about our club policies, operating procedures, modifications to the laws of the game for the various leagues, field locations and layouts in the park as well as referee tools and education.